-The Mother Tongue & Foreign Languages Department of NUS High School of Math & Science offers core, elective and enrichment language modules to our students.
-These modules serve to cater to the varying learning needs of our students from different cultural backgrounds.
+The Mother Tongue & Foreign Languages Department of NUS High School of Math & Science offers core, elective and enrichment language courses to our students.
+These courses serve to cater to the varying learning needs of our students from different cultural backgrounds.
 The department aims to provide our students with the language foundation required for tertiary education, and to develop in them the aptitude for language learning.

-The core modules offered are Higher Mother Tongue and Mother Tongue for Chinese, Malay and Tamil.
-Third Languages, namely French, Japanese, Malay as Third Language and Chinese as Third Language are offered as elective modules.
-The enrichment modules offered are the Mother Tongue Syllabus B for Chinese, Malay and Tamil.
+The core courses offered are Higher Mother Tongue and Mother Tongue for Chinese, Malay and Tamil.
+Third Languages, namely French, Japanese, Malay as Third Language and Chinese as Third Language are offered as elective courses.
+The enrichment courses offered are the Mother Tongue Syllabus B for Chinese, Malay and Tamil.

-Modules are offered to students in accordance with their language abilities and interests, and with strict adherence to the national Mother Tongue Policy.
+Courses are offered to students in accordance with their language abilities and interests, and with strict adherence to the national Mother Tongue Policy.